rafaelpivato/Datura-ai-FastAPI-Task/README.md

 ### Performance Goal

 The system is designed to handle **~1000 concurrent requests**, ensuring responsiveness with async operations and background tasks.

+## Implementation Details

+This main objective of this task is to implement one API endpoint that will:

+- Authenticate users via a bearer token.
+- Accept a subnet ID and a hotkey as query parameters.
+- Query the Bittensor blockchain for the latest Tao dividends.
+- Cache the results for 2 minutes.

+When trade query parameter is set to true, the system should:

+- Use Datura.ai to search relevant tweets.
+- Use Chutes.ai to analyze the sentiment of the tweets.
+- Stake or unstake using Bittensor via testnet.

+The system should be designed to handle concurrent requests efficiently, with a focus on performance and scalability.
+It should return TaoDividends data immediately and perform stake/unstake actions asynchronously.